There are some simple things you can do before an emergency to help protect yourself, your family and your home.

 Prepare NSW has a Person-Centred Emergency Preparedness (PCEP) tool for community health and disability providers.
 This can be used to support those with chronic illness or disability to prepare, respond and recover from emergencies.

-Visit the Prepare NSW website for more information.
+See the Person-Centred Emergency Guide for more information.

 Make sure you also consider what you’ll do with any pets and animals when planning for emergencies.